-- II.2.1.
 All individual panels, instruments, and panel-mounted devices shall be provided with nameplates.
-Use plastic laminate nameplates having engraved white letters on a black background. - II.2.2.
+Use plastic laminate nameplates having engraved white letters on a black background.

+Individual control switches and nuchbuttons shall have customized legend plates which in

 Individual control switches and pushbuttons shall have customized legend plates which indicate function and conforms to the tagging and naming convention described herein.

-II.3.
 ACCESSIBILITY AND MOUNTING

-- II.3.1.
+II.3.2.
 All control equipment shall be mounted in an easily accessible location for both operations and maintenance.
 Equipment or piping shall not have to be removed to access controls.
-All controls shall be mounted within five feet of finished floor. - II.3.2.
-All NEC clearance requirements shall be met for the appropriate voltage level. - II.3.3.
+All controls shall be mounted within five feet of finished floor.

+All NEC clearance requirements shall be met for the appropriate voltage level.

 All equipment and instrument tubing shall be rigidly installed.
 It is intended that after installation a slight to moderate pressure on the installed device shall not move it and in no circumstance should it sway back and forth if pressure is suddenly removed.
 Conduit for devices shall be one-inch aluminum conduit stubbed up between thirty and thirty six inches above finished grade and located within three feet of the device with a C or LB connection box installed at the top.
 If flexible conduit is needed, non-metallic watertight flex shall be used.

-II.3.4.
 Instruments shall not be installed in underground vaults unless an above grade installation is not feasible.
 For example, a remote read dial on a flow meter on a buried pipe should be installed above grade while the meter must remain below grade in a vault.
 Instruments shall be accessible for maintenance purposes.
 Any variances from above grade installations shall be approved by JEA.

-II.4.
+II.3.4.
 AMBIENT ENVIRONMENT

-- II.4.1.
-Design for an ambient temperature range of 10 to 105 degrees F. Maximum continuous duration below 32 degrees F shall be assumed to be 8 hours. - II.4.2.
+Design for an ambient temperature range of 10 to 105 degrees F. Maximum continuous duration below 32 degrees F shall be assumed to be 8 hours.

 The area surrounding ground storage tank vents shall be considered corrosive due to hydrogen sulfide.